mariuszmspace/my-links/README.md

 * [Flume](https://flume.apache.org/) - Distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data -- `Java`
 * [GoAccess](https://goaccess.io/) - Real-time web log analyzer and interactive viewer that runs in a terminal and/or dashboard -- `Windows` `OS X`
 * [Graylog2](https://graylog.org/) - Log capture and analysis -- `various lang`
-* [IRCcat](https://github.com/RJ/irccat) - Send log messages and alerts to an IRC channel, can also use IRC to send commands -- `Java`
 * [lnav](https://lnav.org/) - Advanced log file viewer for the small-scale, terminal/ncurses based -- `C++`
 * [Log Courier](https://github.com/driskell/log-courier) - Enhanced fork of Logstash Forwarder -- `Ruby`
 * [Logagent](https://github.com/sematext/logagent-js) - Lightweight log shipper, like Filebeat and Logstash in one without the JVM footprint -- `JavaScript`